Questions fréquemment posées sur les services aux sourds et aux handicapés

 Avez-vous des sous-titres codés ou non codés ?

-For more information, please see “Captioning”Deaf Services”, here.
+For more information, please see “Deaf Services” here.

 Puis-je demander à un interprète bénévole de m'aider à mon hôtel ou dans un restaurant proche ?

-Sorry, no. Our interpreters can only assist you in Comic-Con–related areas, such as the convention center, Comic-Con Museum, at Comic-Con activities in hotel event spaces, or at our Library programs.
+Sorry, no. Our volunteer interpreters can only assist you in Comic-Con–related areas, such as the convention center, at Comic-Con activities in official hotel event spaces, or at our library programs.

 Je suis un invité sourd.
 Puis-je demander l'assistance d'un interprète pendant que je suis sur place ?